 Make your packaging seem and feel as if it were handcrafted – You want to set yourself apart from the glitzy mega-brands.

 How to approach a chain store?

 Laura worked as a buyer for stores before starting Malvi Marshmallow Confections.
 She provided us some pointers on how to get started as someone who has been on both sides.

 - Find the right person

-Check out a company’s website and use resources like LinkedIn to identify the right person to target within that organisation.
+Examine a firm’s website and use tools like LinkedIn to find the relevant person to contact within that company.

-Laura got a deal with Whole Foods when one of the company’s marketing chiefs spotted her product at a hole-in-the-wall restaurant.
-You never know where your break will come from, so the simple message is get out there.
+Laura landed a deal with Whole Foods after one of the company’s marketing execs saw her goods at a local diner.
+The simple message is to get out there because you never know where your break may come from.

 Tips for negotiating with chain stores

 You’ll need to work out a supply deal with a major retailer if they show interest in your products.
 Don’t be alarmed.
 Many big-box stores are eager to work with you on a reasonable pricing.
 Treat it like any other negotiation: be open, flexible, and knowledgeable of the contract’s requirements.

 The following is some advise from Laura and Howard: